ybjv02/ctf-writeups/2022/GreyCTF/runtime-environment-1/runtime-environment-1.md

 ### IDA Analysis

-First, I opened `binary` with IDA, revealing the `main_main` function which takes in an input, passes it to `main_Encode` and outputs the encoded string.
+First, I opened `binary` with IDA, revealing the `main_main` function which takes in an input, passes it to `main_Encode` and outputs the encoded input string.

 ```c
 // main.main